 As part of the Acquisition in November 2021, we assumed a loan agreement with the Strategic Innovation Fund ("SIF") which was recorded at fair value of the debt.
-As of June 30, 2022, \$4.5 million was included in long-term debt, non-current on our condensed consolidated balance sheet.
+As of September 30, 2022, \$4.2 million was included in long-term debt, non-current on our condensed consolidated balance sheets related to the SIF loan agreement.
 Under this agreement and subsequent amendment, we are eligible to receive funding for certain expenditures incurred from February 13, 2018 to May 12, 2023, up to a maximum of \$5.7 million.
 The loan is repayable in 15 annual payments beginning February 28, 2026 and has a stated interest rate of zero.

-For additional information, see Note 6 to our unaudited condensed consolidated financial statements as of June 30, 2022, and for the three and six months ended June 30, 2022 included in this Quarterly Report on Form 10-Q.
+For additional information, see Note 6 to our unaudited condensed consolidated financial statements as of September 30, 2022, and for the three and nine months ended September 30, 2022 included in this Quarterly Report on Form 10-Q.